2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### The reality of Bitcoin and crime

 While it is true that Bitcoin has been used in illegal transactions, its **traceability** makes it less ideal for criminal enterprises.
-Every Bitcoin transaction is recorded on the blockchain, a public ledger that allows for the tracking of funds, and law enforcement agencies have successfully traced and seized illicit Bitcoin in numerous cases, debunking the myth that Bitcoin is untraceable:contentReference[oaicite:4]{index=4}.
+Every Bitcoin transaction is recorded on the blockchain, a public ledger that allows for the tracking of funds, and law enforcement agencies have successfully traced and seized illicit Bitcoin in numerous cases, debunking the myth that Bitcoin is untraceable.

 In contrast, traditional fiat currencies, such as the U.S. dollar, remain the most widely used for large-scale crime.
 Cash transactions, in particular, are anonymous and nearly impossible to trace.
-Bitcoin, by comparison, can reduce crime through **smart contracts** and **multi-signature transactions**, which require multiple parties to approve a transaction, thus offering more security:contentReference[oaicite:5]{index=5}.
+Bitcoin, by comparison, can reduce crime through **smart contracts** and **multi-signature transactions**, which require multiple parties to approve a transaction, thus offering more security.

 ![Image](assets/5/5.webp)